 Converting a PDF file to an older version using GhostScript.

-The command above might look complicated and scary, but it’s actually pretty straight forward when you break it down:
+Although this command might look complicated and scary, it is actually pretty straight forward when you break it down:

 - gs calls GhostScript.

 - The -sDEVICE parameter specifies the output device.
 In our case, we set it to pdfwrite because we want to convert our file into a PDF file.